tkuhlman/sitemapper/README.md

 ## Building

 All changes are built and tested using [Travis CI](https://travis-ci.org/), see the build status icon.
-To build manually either use `go install github.com/tkuhlman/sitemapper` or download the source and use [dep](https://github.com/golang/dep), for example:
+To build manually download the source and use [dep](https://github.com/golang/dep), for example:

     git clone https://github.com/tkuhlman/sitemapper
     cd sitemapper